mhofherr/TaskPaperManager/README.md

 ## TaskPaper Theme

-The TaskPaper theme highlights @overdue and @prio(high) in red and bold. @Duesoon is highlighted in dark orange. @SOC is dark blue and bold. @prio(high) is light grey.
+The TaskPaper theme highlights @overdue and @prio(high) in red and bold. @Duesoon is highlighted in dark orange. @SOC is dark blue and bold. @prio(low) is light grey.

 ## KeyboardMaestro

 Adding tags by hand can be quite tedious, so KeyboardMaestro comes to the rescue.
-You can find my KM macros for all supported text in the directory "KeyboardMaestro".
+You can find my KM macros for all supported tags in the directory "KeyboardMaestro".

 ## Contact